PentaHelix/pentahelix.github.io/_posts/2015-04-17-[chrawl]-Devlog-7:-Chests,-Potion,-and-Maps.md

 ---

 ![Minimap](http://i.imgur.com/G1xguNd.png)
 I finally had time to get a lot done on chrawl this week.
-Chests are now in-game, alongside drinking Potions and a Minimap.
+Chests are now working, alongside drinking Potions and a Minimap.

 <!--excerpt-->